-The Global Governance Futures – Robert Bosch Foundation Multilateral Dialogues (GGF) program brings together exceptional young professionals to look ahead to the year 2035 and think of ways to better address global challenges.
+The Global Governance Futures – Robert Bosch Foundation Multilateral Dialogues (GGF) programme brings together exceptional young professionals to look ahead to the year 2035 and think of ways to better address global challenges.

-The program is supported by the Robert Bosch Stiftung.
+The programme is supported by the Robert Bosch Stiftung.

 By the GGF 2035 Global Futures of the Politics of Inequality Working Group

 By the GGF 2035 Global Futures of Media and Information Working Group

 By the GGF 2035 Global Futures of Climate-Related Conflict Working Group